Heart Defect PFO

 Closing the PFO defect

 The closure is performed in a cardiac catheterization laboratory, a cath lab.
-A thin tube – a catheter – is inserted into a blood vessel in the groin and guided to the heart.
+A thin tube, i.e., a catheter, is inserted into a blood vessel in the groin and guided to the heart.
 The size of the PFO is measured by ultrasound (TEE, ICE) or with a balloon catheter.
-The catheter is then exchanged for a larger catheter, the delivery sheath.
-The appropriate device, a PFO occluder is pushed through to be placed across the hole through the delivery sheath.
+The catheter is then exchanged for a larger catheter; the delivery sheath.
+A PFO occluder is pushed through to be placed across the hole through the delivery sheath.
+Once the device is in the correct position and firmly attached on both sides, the physician will release the device and withdraw the delivery sheath.

 Occlutech PFO device in position